-- Dave Stieb has the most bWAR of any player in Blue Jays history.
+- Dave Stieb has the highest bWAR of any player in Blue Jays history.

 - Roy Halladay and Roberto Alomar are the only former Blue Jays players to have their numbers retired.